memser-spaceport/pln-events/README.md

 ```
 3. Fill in the template with details for your event
 4. Create a PR to this repo to add this new file
-5. The Spaceport team will review and merge your event into the website
+5. The Member Services team will review and merge your event into the website

 Start date & end date are required to display the event on the timeline.